Chahat-M/kilo-ed-rust/Notes/Lec4.md

 The cursor doesn't interact properly with tabs.
 We can even check this by creating a tabs.txt file that contains some text with tabs as well.
 We may notice that when there are multiple ttabs, the cursor skips it and moves to the next line, if any.
 To resolve this let's renders tab as multiple space characters.

 To do so, create a new file and add `struct Row` that holds chars and render as strings.
-Implement the Row and define a new() function that takes the characters of the file as an argument and add these codes.
+Implement the Row and define a `render_row()` function that takes the characters of the file as an argument and add these codes along with the new() function.

 ```rust
 // row.rs